 This one has no serifs, so letters are more “rounded”, which is why it looks more modern, innovative and neat.
 Its mission is to convey determination and professionalism.
 Such fonts are Calibri, Helvetica, Book Antiqua, Arial, etc.

 Here are business-type fonts whose mission is to convey progressive approaches and confidence.
-Letters written with use of such fonts look elegant and illustrate a high level of intellect.
+Letters written by using such fonts look elegant and illustrate a high level of intellect.
 A good example is ITC Avant Garde Gothic Std Extra Light Condensed, Century Gothic is here too.

 In other words, friendly fonts, bringing joy, conveying expressiveness and uniqueness.
 Welcome Broadway, Copperplate Gothic Bold, Forte, etc.